 If a worker works on a public holiday, they should be paid time and a half and may also receive a day off in lieu.

 Casual/On Call Workers

 Casual/On Call Workers are entitled to receive payment for a public holiday if it would otherwise have been a working day.
-For example if an employee can show a pattern of working on Tuesdays, they would more than likely be entitled to be paid for Christmas Day and New Years Day.
+For example, if an employee can show a pattern of working on Mondays, they would more than likely be entitled to be paid for Boxing Day and the day after New Year’s Day.